 The 2016 Peter Rabbit 50p was the first 50p to commemorate Peter, with 2 more designs introduced in the following years, but how much is it worth today?

-According to eBay, the coin is selling for an average of £1.15 not including postage.
+According to eBay, the coin is selling for an average of £1.37 not including postage.
 This includes only circulated versions and takes into account the most recent values in 2022.

 The obverse of the coin features the 2015 coinage portrait of the Queen by Jody Clark.

-Emma Noble has hailed the 2016 Peter Rabbit as the favorite of all her Potter engravings, citing it as the most instantly recognisable illustration in her entire canon of work, and it being the first in the Potter series to be released.
+Emma Noble has hailed the 2016 Peter Rabbit as the favourite of all her Potter engravings, citing it as the most instantly recognisable illustration in her entire canon of work, and it is the first in the Potter series to be released.